ori-sky/polar-space/_posts/2019-08-03-hello-world.md

 ## Where we're going from here
 We want to get the "Tech Demo" phase finished and released so people can play with it a bit. (and hopefully break it a bit too)
 From there the next challenge starts.
-Fleshing out the features without encountering the dreaded *feature creep* and never actually finishing the project.
+Fleshing out the features without encountering the dreaded *feature creep* and never actually finishing the project!

+See You Next Week!
+-🦊, Project Manager
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkwNDY1MjE2Myw2OTkwMzUzMDQsNzkxNT
-EyMDM4LDgzNDc5NTI3MywtMTYwNzI2MDEyOSwtMTE1MjE2NDEz
-MiwtMTMzNzQ3NTgxMiwtMTEyODAzMTc1MCwtMTA3Mjg0MjQ0MC
-wtMjAzMzczMjE3OCwyMTI5MDE0NDE0LDMxODY4NTI5OF19
+eyJoaXN0b3J5IjpbLTEyNTg4NTg5MTEsNjk5MDM1MzA0LDc5MT
+UxMjAzOCw4MzQ3OTUyNzMsLTE2MDcyNjAxMjksLTExNTIxNjQx
+MzIsLTEzMzc0NzU4MTIsLTExMjgwMzE3NTAsLTEwNzI4NDI0ND
+AsLTIwMzM3MzIxNzgsMjEyOTAxNDQxNCwzMTg2ODUyOThdfQ==

 -->